Plunge spectra as discriminators of black hole mimickers: Theoretical background.

 \subsubsection{New avenues at higher frequencies}

 Let us begin by noticing that for the $(\ell,m)=(2,2)$ modes of the metric perturbations in \cref{Eq:Pert_Eq}, something interesting happens when $M\omega\gtrsim0.39$.
-Above this, we will have the effective potential for the Zerilli modes to be less than $\omega^2$, meaning that the perturbing frequencies can directly penetrate the near-horizon.
+Above this, we will have the effective potential for the Zerilli modes to be less than $\omega^2$, meaning the waves can transmit more effectively through the potential barrier and probe the near-horizon region.
 This observation suggests that for larger values of $\omega$, $\omega\gtrsim\omega_{\mathrm{th}}=0.39/M$, we can expect a quantitative change in the energy spectrum for the perturbation.
 In what follows, we will describe what to expect from a black hole mimicker when $M\omega\gtrsim0.39$.\\

 In the case of black holes, this change in the qualitative behaviour manifests as the energy spectrum in this region showing an exponential fall-off \cite{Davis:1971gg, Tashiro:1981ae, radinmod, Sago:2002fe, Berti:2010ce, Silva:2023cer}.
 It can be seen that